Additional Medicare Tax is the extra Medicare-related payroll tax concept that can apply when compensation reaches the relevant threshold.

 It also matters because taxpayers sometimes assume payroll taxes are entirely simple and automatic.
 This term shows where that assumption starts to break down.

 Additional Medicare Tax can show up through payroll systems during the year and later become part of the tax reconciliation process on the annual return.
+A single employer generally must start withholding once that employer pays more than $200,000 of wages to one employee, but the final liability on the return depends on filing status and the taxpayer’s combined wages and self-employment income subject to the rule.
 It sits in the same general family as FICA Tax and Medicare Tax, but it matters most in higher-compensation cases.

 Additional Medicare Tax is not a replacement for standard Medicare tax.
 It is an additional layer that can apply in the right circumstances.